Intermediate District 287 Ann Bremer Education Center

 Brooklyn Park, MN

-Two-phase project that will change a former elementary school into a customized space for students ages 14 to 21 with disabilities.
+Two-phase project that transformed a former elementary school into a customized space for students ages 14 to 21 with disabilities.

 TSP’s relationship with Intermediate District 287 dates back to the late 1990s.
 The District provides services to 11 member districts—Brooklyn Center, Eden Prairie, Edina, Hopkins, Orono, Osseo, Richfield, Robbinsdale, St. Louis Park, Wayzata and Westonka.